 - Future health care and attendant care needs

 - Past and anticipated future expenses

 It can be difficult for people to identify if they’ve suffered illness or injury due to medical malpractice.
 If you think you may be a victim of medical malpractice, it’s important to speak with a personal injury lawyer as soon as possible.
-Your lawyer will want to take immediate steps to preserve evidence and ensure that developments are properly documented from the very start.
+Your professional worker’s compensation attorney will want to take immediate steps to preserve evidence and ensure that developments are properly documented from the very start.
 This is important because it can be difficult to gather evidence and prove your case after an extended period of time has passed.
 People’s memories fade with time and documents are lost.
 There are also strict limitation periods you need to be aware of which can severely restrict your ability to recover compensation.